-Home > Societies & Communities
+Home > Communities

-IEEE has 38 technical Societies that provide benefits to members within specialized fields of interest.
+IEEE has 39 technical Societies that provide benefits to members within specialized fields of interest.
 Society memberships enable you stay current within your chosen technology profession, keep in touch with your peers, and invest in your career.

-Go to a Society Web site:
+Go to a Society website:

-IEEE technical Councils are groups of Societies working together in broad areas of technology.
+IEEE Technical Councils are groups of Societies working together in broad areas of technology.
 Technical Councils sponsor member activities such as technical meetings, publishing, promoting educational activities, and developing standards.

-Go to a technical Council Web site:
+Go to a Technical Council website:

 IEEE Standards Association (IEEE-SA) working groups aim to set priorities and develop appropriate standards.
 IEEE-SA working groups are open to everyone and participants need not be IEEE-SA members.

 IEEE is divided into ten worldwide geographic regions.
-Within the regions, there are local sections, chapters and affinity groups.
+Within the regions, there are local sections, chapters, and affinity groups.
 Together, these units conduct over 10,000 meetings a year and enable members to network and explore their technical interests as a community.

 Local meetings are organized by Sections and Chapters within ten Regions.
 IEEE members automatically become members of their local Section.

-Go to a Region Web site:
+Go to a Region website:

-Student Branches provide an opportunity for student members to begin networking in their areas of interest, and future profession.
-There are nearly 2,000 student branches in 80 countries, at various educational institutions.
+Student Branches provide an opportunity for Student members to begin networking in their areas of interest and future profession.
+There are nearly 2,000 Student Branches in 80 countries, at various educational institutions.

 Go to a Student Branch page:

-IEEE affinity and special interest groups are local units of IEEE organizational units or standing committees.
+IEEE affinity and special interest groups are local units of IEEE organizational units, or standing committees.
 To form a group in your Section or Council, complete and submit an IEEE Affinity Group Petition (DOC, 100 KB).

 Learn more about the following: